LouisRossouw/mini-gt-rc/README.md

 - Uses `arduinio_cli` to compile and upload
 - If on windows, use git bash in project directory to run `./Makefile`
 - Use the commands in the Makefile to compile / upload / monitor to esp32-c3 board. ie; run `make` or `make monitor` etc

-Tips;
-For arduino-cli + bluepad32, need to compile with esp32-bluepad32:esp32:lolin_c3_mini

 ## Reminder for self
 - all of my esp32 c3 boards automatically reset after upload except for one board,